Skip to Content

 Highlights: Curious, Playful, Brave

-Saint Bernards are your friendly giant nanny dogs.
-For such a large fluffy dog, they’re quite playful and inquisitive by nature.
+St Bernards are your friendly giant nanny dogs.
+For such a large fluffy dog, they’re very playful and have an inquisitive personality.
 In addition, they’re calm and patient dogs, which explains why they play well with rowdy kids.

 However, in terms of obedience intelligence, they didn’t score very high.
 They’re not the type of dogs to obey you for the sake of obeying you.
 They can be very independent minded at times, but that’s all part of their charm.

 Despite their low rankings, Saint Bernards are still relatively easy to train.
-With that said, these dogs have high adaptive intelligence, which more than makes up for the obedience.
+That is, if they want to do your bidding at that particular moment.
+However, these dogs have high adaptive intelligence, which more than makes up for the obedience.

 15. Bull Terrier

-The Bull Terrier is more or less your typical terrier.
-However, they may be the most comical and mischievous dog breed.
+The Bull Terrier is more or less your typical terrier – but not quite.
+What makes them stand out is the fact that they may be the most comical and mischievous dog breed in the canine kingdom.
 They’re all about having fun and play time.

 Though there’s a certain charm to their playful attitude, they are very stubborn dogs.
-In fact, it’s not unordinary for the Bull Terrier to have long stubborn streaks.
+In fact, it’s really not unusual for the Bull Terrier to have long stubborn streaks.
+When they’re on one of those streaks, it’ll make training extremely hard.

 Sure, Bull Terriers are more difficult to train.
-However, they are fantastic companions that’ll thrive in the right environment – that is, full of affection and positive reinforcement
+However, they are fantastic companions that’ll thrive in the right environment.
+That said, these dogs need to be showed with love and affection.
+And when training, it’s best to use positive reinforcement.

 RECOMMENDED: Are Bull Terriers Smart?